In this Article:

 - Trigger was not bad.
 A bit of a long take-up but release was crisp

 - The engraving issue mentioned above – this is purely subjective and may not matter to some.

 - The packaging.
 The cardboard box it came in is starting to come apart.

 - Five-year warranty – most manufacturers offer a lifetime warranty.
 Better than a one-year warranty.

-Most all of the “Misses” are subjective items – you may not see things like I do.
-The overall impression that the gun gives is that it seems to be a solid, well-made compact 9mm with good sights, decent trigger, three magazines and three backstraps that should do whatever job you ask it to do.
+Most of the “misses” are subjective – you may not see things as I do.
+The overall impression that the Stoeger STR-9 gives is that it seems to be a solid and well-made compact 9mm.
+It has good sights, a decent trigger, three magazines, and three backstraps that should do whatever job you ask it to do.
 For around $300, I don’t think you can ask for more.
 If you’ve had experience with one of these Stoegers, let us know below.
 As always, keep ’em in the black and stay safe!